Rebecca Bloom: From Lawyer to Writer, Editor & Writing Coach.

 For more information about being a writer, check out our Amava Spotlight.

 Rebecca is a nerd, mom, writer, former employment lawyer, patient advocate and volunteer.
-She is the Director of Editorial at Amava.
+She is the Editorial Director at Amava.